Skip to main content

 Once a VM has been imported, select the VM in the main menu, and press Settings → System.
 Here, tick the “Enable EFI (special OSes only)“ option.

-After this, press File → Tools.. → Network Manager in the main menu.
+To configure this press File → Tools.. → Network Manager in the main menu.
 In the subsequent networking menu, press Create to create a new Host-Only Ethernet Adapter.

 Copy the following configuration:

-Once the above has been configured, we can select our VM, and press Settings → Network.
+After this, press Settings → Network.
 Here, change the adapter to a Host-only Adapter, and select the newly configured adapter from the drop-down box under the Name field.

 Starting the VM